 We are currently working on increasing the historical content of the web site so any pictures or news articles would be welcome.
-Please contact Donald Brown if you would like to contribute.
+Please contact Issy Rainey if you would like to contribute.
 To whet your appetite a profile of the Club was featured in the August 1991 edition of Scottish Rugby magazine.
-We have split the the article into three pdf files for easier downloading .
-Please click the relevant section to view.
-Page 1 Page 2 Page 3

 The club decided that it was not ready to fold and set about re-establishing itself as a serious rugby club.
-The efforts of a small committee of volunteers and young squad of players, largely developed through the clubs mini and junior sections, have reaped significant rewards with the success of the last four seasons.
+The efforts of a small committee of volunteers and young squad of players, largely developed through the clubs mini and junior sections have taken the club forward to new levels.

-Dumfries Saints now run three adult sides including an under 18s team,.
-We also run teams, including some for girls, at every age group from Primary 4 up to Under 17s .
-We also have P1, P2 and P3 Micros.
+Dumfries Saints now run two adult male and an adult female side.
+We also have an under 18s team and run Mini teams for boys and girls at every age group from P4 up to Under 17s and Micros for P1, P2 and P3.
 This involves a total of over 200 active players of all ages and a large group of qualified volunteer coaches and helpers.

-At senior level the club had a great run in the “Noughties” resulted in four consecutive championship wins and a promotion with the club having climbed from National 5B to National 1.
-Whilst doing so they have also enjoyed significant cup success, defeating teams from several divisions above them on numerous occasions including Premiership sides.
-This has been achieved with a largely home grown squad of young players, the average age is less than 23 years old.
+At senior level the club had a great run in the “Noughties” resulting in four consecutive championship wins and a promotion with the club climbing from National 5B to National 1.
+Whilst doing so, Dumfries have also enjoyed significant cup success, defeating teams from several divisions above us on numerous occasions, including Premiership sides.
+This was achieved with a largely home grown squad of young players with an average age of less than 23 years old.
 During this period the club has also enjoyed district success at Under 18, Under 16 and Under 15 levels.

 In the season 2006-07 all club sides either won their respective leagues or achieved promotion in second place, this included the First XV, Second XV, Under 18s, Under 16s and Under 15s.
-In October 2006 it was awarded the SRU Club of the Month title and in May 2007 it received the SRU Club of the Year trophy, these awards reflect on all the club’s activities from Primary 6 upwards and on the work of all those involved with the club.
-In 2007-08 both the first and second XV achieved promotion whilst the Under 18s again won the regional league.
+In October 2006 Dumfries was awarded the SRU Club of the Month title and in May 2007 received the SRU Club of the Year trophy.
+These awards reflect on all the club’s activities from Primary 4 upwards and on the work of all those involved with the club.
+In 2007-08 both the first and second XV achieved promotion, whilst the Under 18s again won the regional league.

 Dumfries Saints hope to remain in the National Leagues.
 It is however an amateur club and will remain so.
-The club initiated a development plan which incorporated a youth academy, it is hoped this will ensure more young people play rugby and more young adults remain active in sports.
+The club initiated a development plan, which incorporated a youth academy and it is hoped this will ensure that more young people play rugby and more young adults remain active in the sport.

-In April 2007 the club recruited its first full time Club Development Officer, in partnership with the SRU and the Dumfries and Galloway Council.
-Already it has raised the profile of the game and the club in local schools and in the community.
-In August 2007 it also enrolled its first youngster on the SRU SVQ Sports Development programme.
-The club now has a full time CDO and two SVQ assistants, it is hoped that the club is now equipped to pursue its development plan and increase the number of people of all ages active in the sport.
+In April 2007 the club recruited its first full time Club Development Officer, in partnership with the SRU and Dumfries and Galloway Council. it has raised the profile of the game and the club in local schools and in the community.
+In August 2007 the club also enrolled its first youngster on the SRU SVQ Sports Development programme.
+Our area has a full time Rugby Development Officer and an SVQ assistant and it is hoped that the club is now equipped to pursue its development plan and increase the number of people of all ages active in the sport.